Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

 \section{Problem Formulation and Background}

-In this section, we first formulate the problem as a Networked Decentralized Partially Observable Markov Decision Process (Dec-POMDP), and use it to introduce two network control examples: epidemic containment and rumor spreading.
-We then review key ideas regarding Multi-Agent Proximal Policy Optimization (MAPPO), the Transformer architecture, and Graph Attention Networks (GATs).
+We formulate the problem as a networked Markov Decision Process (MDP) and use it to introduce two network control examples: epidemic containment and rumor spreading.
+We then review key ideas regarding Multi-Agent Proximal Policy Optimization (MAPPO) \cite{Yu2022SurprisingPPO}, the Transformer \cite{Vaswani2017AttentionAllYouNeed}, and Graph Attention Networks (GATs) \cite{velickovic2018graph}.